Fish Eaters: The Whys and Hows of Traditional Catholicism

 • to practice traditional devotions and popular customs that have always served to build strong Catholic families and communities, and to keep us all close to Christ

 Further, the site has as its purpose teaching Catholics how to practice Catholicism in the traditional way.
 The For Catholics section focuses on the whys of traditional Catholicism; the Being Catholic section teaches the hows.
-This site's instructions are based on the 1962 calendar and Missal used by most traditional priestly fraternities, such as the Priestly Fraternity of St. Peter and the Society of St. Pius X. This site itself avoids debate between priestly fraternities with regard to the wisdom (or lack thereof) of worshipping outside ordinary diocesan structures, leaving such topics to the discussion forum where all -- Catholic or non-Catholic -- who respect the rules of the forum, and who can respect each other, are welcome.
+This site's instructions are based on the 1962 calendar and Missal used by most traditional priestly fraternities, such as the Priestly Fraternity of St. Peter, the Institute of Christ the King, and the Society of St. Pius X.

-Though traditional Catholicism is less a "movement" than a "staying where you are," we strive to make this site what "The Revealer," a publication of the New York University Department of Journalism and New York University's Center for Religion and Media, says it is: "an excellent introduction to the 'traditionalist' Catholic movement."
+Though traditional Catholicism is less a "movement" than a "staying where you are," I strive to make this site what "The Revealer," a publication of the New York University Department of Journalism and New York University's Center for Religion and Media, says it is: "an excellent introduction to the 'traditionalist' Catholic movement."
+And I want for FishEaters to live up to how I'm honored to have had Sir Charles Coulombe describe it -- as a "[t]ruly amazing site --- encyclopedic, witty, and traditional, all done by an Italian-American housewife with a particular eye to the Church Year.
+Hours of fun!"

 Who made this site?

-This site was written by Tracy ("Vox Clamantis" at the forum) and is maintained also by Joseph ("Quis Ut Deus"), two laymen who want nothing more than to teach others per paragraphs 15 and 16 of Pope Leo XIII's "Sapientiae Christianae" (1890):
+This site was written by me, just an old Italian-American laywoman who wants nothing more than to teach others per paragraphs 15 and 16 of Pope Leo XIII's "Sapientiae Christianae" (1890):

 15. ...
 Now, faith, as a virtue, is a great boon of divine grace and goodness; nevertheless, the objects themselves to which faith is to be applied are scarcely known in any other way than through the hearing.
 "How shall they believe Him of whom they have not heard? and how shall they hear without a preacher?
 Faith then cometh by hearing, and hearing by the word of Christ."
 Since, then, faith is necessary for salvation, it follows that the word of Christ must be preached.
 The office, indeed, of preaching, that is, of teaching, lies by divine right in the province of the pastors, namely, of the bishops whom "the Holy Spirit has placed to rule the Church of God."
 It belongs, above all, to the Roman Pontiff, vicar of Jesus Christ, established as head of the universal Church, teacher of all that pertains to morals and faith.